MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 ```

 > [!NOTE]
-> If you are also using IonQ's noise model simulation, noise parameters can be included here, too, for example:
+> If you are also using IonQ's noise model simulation, those parameters can be included here, for example:
 >
 > ```python
 > option_params = {